adamculp/php-code-quality/README.md

 #### PHP Depends (Pdepend)

-See https://pdepend.org/ for more usage details of this tool.
+See [PDepend Docs](https://pdepend.org/) for more usage details of this tool.

+Note: I haven't used this for awhile, and notice it may require a Tidelift subscription for use.

 ```
 $ docker run -it --rm -v "$PWD":/app -w /app adamculp/php-code-quality:latest \